When to reach for agentic testing

 AI action

-AI action is the primitive that powers agentic testing.
+AI action is the primitive behind agentic testing.
 It accepts a natural language goal and lets the agent drive the browser or app until the goal is complete.signup.test.yaml

 Pairing with assertions

-Wrap agentic steps with explicit assertions (AI check, Page check, Element check) so you always verify the outcome, not just that the agent “finished”.
-Agentic steps are powerful but non-deterministic, assertions keep your tests honest.Reliability tips
+Wrap agentic steps with explicit assertions (AI check, Page check, Element check) so you verify the outcome, not only that the agent “finished”.
+Agentic steps are flexible but non-deterministic; assertions check the result.Reliability tips

 - Keep goals short and specific.
 “Sign up a new user with a fresh email” is better than “Test the onboarding flow thoroughly.”